-Math Building, MA-102 www.losmedanos.edu/mathlab 925-439-2181 ext 3326 (ext 6218 Brentwood)
+Math Building, MA-102 www.losmedanos.edu/mathlab 925-473-7665 925-473-6925- Brentwood

 The Math Tutoring and Computer Math Labs are staffed by professors, tutors, and Math Lab Coordinators and are the place for students to get help on lab assignments, course concepts, computer software, and other assignments.
 The main campus' Math Tutoring Lab offers a study area along with two small rooms for study groups.
 Each computer in the Computer Math Lab is installed with software used in the most current math courses.
-A separate quiet study lab offers a noise-free space for students to work (no tutoring occurs in here as a courtesy to other students).
+A separate quiet study room and testing center offers a noise-free space for students to work (no tutoring occurs in here as a courtesy to other students) and take mastery quizzes and exams.
 There is also a Math Tutoring Lab at the Brentwood Center.
 This service is limited to LMC students enrolled in the college's math classes.